yms2772/download_accelerator/README.md

 ## About
 The program opens the TCP server on the PC, and each client communicates 1:N with the PC, dividing the requested file by the number of clients and downloading it.

+If 4 clients download a 1GB file, divide them into 250MB each and transfer them to the PC.

 ## GUI
 - [fyne-io/fyne](https://github.com/fyne-io/fyne)